event-driven-dotnet/EventDriven.ReferenceArchitecture/ReadMe.md

 6. Update the address of a customer who has order.
    - Note the address is also updated for the customer's orders.
    - Observe log messages in terminal when integration events are published and handled.
-7. To **debug** services, you will need to use **Visual Studio Code** with the *Dapr extension*.
+7. To **debug** services, you can use [tye](https://github.com/dotnet/tye) with the *Dapr extension*.
-   - Open instances of VS Code at both CustomerService and OrderService.
+   - Open a terminal at the reference-architecture folder.
-   - If .vscode folder not present:
-     - First create build and debug artifacts.
-     - Then from the task palette run `Dapr: Scaffold Dapr Tasks`.
-       - Enter values for launch, app id (customer-service) and port (5000).
-       - Enter values for launch, app id (order-service) and port (5050).
-   - Switch to the Debug tab and select "with Dapr" configuration.
+   - Run `tye run --debug *`
-   - Set breakpoints as needed and press F5 to start debugging.
+   - Set breakpoints in each project.
+   - Attach the debugger to each process.
+   - Open http://localhost:8000 to view the Tye Dashboard.

 ### Development Guide